5 Key Strategies to Managing Workplace Stress

 A large portion of the stress and anxiety we experience is caused by the foods we eat.

-There is increasing evidence that the ketogenic diet, or keto, whereby we use fat for fuel instead of sugars or carbohydrates, can help improve our mental well-being.
-In a carbohydrate-fuelled state, we need to eat frequently to keep energy levels up.
-If we don’t get the opportunity to eat frequently, then we may suffer from depleted energy levels and lose mental focus.
+There is increasing evidence that the ketogenic diet, or keto, whereby we use fat for fuel instead of sugars or carbohydrates, can help improve our mental wellbeing.
+In a carbohydrate-fuelled state, we need to eat frequently to keep energy-levels up.
+If we don’t get the opportunity to eat frequently, then we may suffer depleted energy levels and lose mental focus.
 However, with keto, we can go longer without food because we are using the fat stored in our bodies for fuel.

 According to US psychiatrist Doctor Georgia Ede, the decline in mental health around the world has a lot to do with the decline in the quality of our diet over the last 75 years.